bmino/sparcPong/readme.md

 # Sparc Pong

-This ladder manages the semi-competitive ping pong scene at Sparc.
+This ladder currently manages the semi-competitive ping pong scene at Sparc.

 ## Getting Started